-Ever wondered what is a teleconverter?
+Ever wondered, “what is a teleconverter?”
 Have you ever been on location and wish you could get a tighter shot, closer up?
 Were you just out of range of the perfect framing you were looking for?
 That is when a teleconverter comes in handy.

 Let’s explore what is a teleconverter and go over if a teleconverter is right for you.
-We’ll boil down some of the positives and negatives about using a teleconverter so you can make the worthwhile decision in the end.
+We’ll boil down some of the positives and negatives about using a teleconverter so you can make a worthwhile decision in the end.
 Let’s explore:

-What is Teleconverter?
+What is a Teleconverter?

 For example, if you attach a 2.0x teleconverter on a 135mm lens, the focal length will become 270mm.
 Or a 1.4x teleconverter to a 70-200mm lens, the focal length will become 98-280mm.
-Now, if you attached the 1.4x teleconverter to an APS-C camera with a 70-200mm lens, the focal length becomes 156-448mm.
+Now, if you attach the 1.4x teleconverter to an APS-C camera with a 70-200mm lens, the focal length becomes 156-448mm.

 Not only does a teleconverter affect the focal length but also the aperture.
 So, if you were to attach a 2.0x teleconverter on an f/2.8 lens, then the effective aperture would become f/5.6.
-You will essentially be losing two f/stops.
+You will nearly be losing two f/stops.

 Since most teleconverters are designed to be used with several different lenses, their optical design usually incorporates standard lens elements without optical corrections, which unfortunately results in increased optical aberrations, such as lateral chromatic aberration.